GLOBAL MARKETS-World equities fall on valuation fears, bonds gain

 NEW YORK, April 11 Global equity markets fell on Friday as fears on Wall Street about over-stretched stock valuations spread to Asia and Europe, pushing investors to the safety of bonds.

-The Nasdaq composite, which has been pounded in recent days as investors bailed out of high-flying technology and biotechnology shares, slipped again on Friday.
-The index on Thursday recorded its biggest drop in two-and-a-half years.
+The Nasdaq composite, which has been pounded in recent days as investors bailed out of high-flying technology and biotech shares, slipped anew.
+The index on Thursday had recorded its biggest single-day percentage loss since November 2011.

-The benchmark S&P 500 index was also lower and was on target for its worst week since January.
-The Nasdaq biotech index , after falling more than 20 percent from a recent high, rose 0.4 percent.
+The benchmark S&P 500 index was also lower after failing to hold a brief rebound, and was on target for its worst week since January.
+The Nasdaq biotech index, down more than 20 percent from late February, also tried to recover, but slid another 0.6 percent.

-Benchmark 10-year Treasuries notes were tracking the losses in stocks.
-With equities lower, the 10-year bond rose 8/32 in price to yield 2.627 percent.
+Benchmark 10-year Treasuries notes tracked the ups and downs on Wall Street, paring gains early in the session, then rising in choppy trade.
+With equities lower, the 10-year bond rose 2/32 in price to yield 2.6211 percent.

 "There's been contagion from the correction in the U.S. which is probably not over.
 But the fact is, this is mostly a U.S. correction," said David Thebault, head of quantitative sales trading at Global Equities in Paris.

-The slide in global equities persisted in the wake of disappointing quarterly results from JPMorgan Chase & Co. , the biggest U.S. bank.
-This exerted more pressure on the benchmark Standard & Poor's 500 index, which on Thursday suffered its biggest one-day drop in two months.
+The slide in global equities persisted in the wake of disappointing quarterly results from JPMorgan Chase & Co , the biggest U.S. bank.
+This exerted more pressure on the benchmark Standard & Poor's 500 index, which on Thursday had suffered its biggest one-day drop in two months.

-Shares of JPMorgan sank 3.1 percent to $55.63, and the S&P financial index lost 0.6 percent and was the worst performing S&P sector.
+Shares of JPMorgan sank 3.2 percent to $55.59, while the S&P financial index lost 0.8 percent and was the worst performing S&P sector.

 The pan-European FTSEurofirst 300 of leading regional shares closed down 1.4 percent at 1,312.92.